 Your mortgage lender plays a big role in your home purchase.
-And once that loan is closed, they may also continue sending you bills and processing your paperwork—what’s known as servicing your loan—making them a constant presence in your life for many decades to come.
+And once that loan is closed, it may also continue sending you bills and processing your paperwork—what’s known as "servicing" your loan—making it a constant presence in your life for many decades to come.

 For these reasons, it’s important that you’re satisfied with your mortgage lender’s services and fees.
 If you’re not—even if you’ve locked your interest rate, put an offer on a home, or started submitting your documents—you may want to consider switching mortgage lenders before closing on your loan.

 - You have the right to change lenders anytime in the process before you close on your loan.

 - Before you switch, you should consider the potential costs and delays involved in starting from scratch with a different lender.